alanng10/class-lang/Docue/Article/Sande/a.md

 A ref can be 64 bits int type or struct type.
 If it is 64 bits int type, the ref value is 64 bits int value.
 If it is struct type, the ref value is struct any memory index.
+A struct type can be builtin string struct type or struct type that has StructName.

 Maide call argue is passed with ref.
 The call can be passed with argue that has same count of ref as the maide param var count.